Take responsibility for yourself and your family

 Being prepared for emergencies is critical for the safety not only of you but for your loved ones, neighbors, the larger community, and first responders.
 With temperatures increasing, drought conditions worsening and winds regularly kicking up, wildfire and extended power outages are becoming more of a threat.
 A well-prepared resident may be able to help others reach safety rather than needing assistance or a life-saving rescue.

-Here are the top three things a Marin resident can do right now to make sure you’re ready for an emergency:
+According to ReadyMarin, here are the top five things a Marin resident can do right now to make sure you’re ready for an emergency:

 1. Sign up for emergency alerts: